Table of Contents

 - Simple is better than fancy.

-- NEVER write out the whole sentence you will say on the slide.
+- Do not write out the whole sentence you read.
 Unless it is a direct quote.

-- As little as possible on each slide
+- Put as little as possible on each slide.

-- Always sentance case, or upper and lower case.
+- Always sentence case, or upper and lower case.
 It is easier to read.

 - Bold to mark emphasis.

 - NEVER IN ALL CAPITALS.
-SEE, IT IS HARDER TO READ AT A GLANCE.
+HARDER TO READ AT A GLANCE.